 Obviously assuming your vehicle is actually in tip-top shape with coolant levels good and no leaks in any boost pipes, there is actually a valid explanation for this behavior.

-Now if you’ve experienced these effects when driving under load or up a steep hill, no smoke or temperature rising, there is a reason for this effect.
+Now if you’ve experienced these effects when driving under load or up a steep hill, with no smoke or temperature rising, there is a reason for this effect.
 See the Defender weighs in at almost 3 tons and you most likely have a few extras bolted and pop-riveted on which adds to the laden weight.
 Throw in some gear and a few passengers and you have yourself quite a load.

 What you should rather be focusing on is making sure your revs are never below 1800 RPM when under load.

-Now since there is no EGT gauge to warn you, and you only have that lame temperature gauge which warns you of any damage AFTER THE FACT, you might want to invest in a decent Ultraguage to keep an eye on those EGT (Exhaust Gas Temperatures).
+Now since there is no EGT gauge to warn you, and you only have that lame temperature gauge that warns you of any damage AFTER THE FACT, you might want to invest in a decent Ultraguage to keep an eye on those EGT (Exhaust Gas Temperatures).

 Some friendly advice, DO NOT USE 6TH GEAR WHEN REVS ARE BELOW 1800RPM